OPBOY1203/redmind/binaries/README.md

-## Compiling Methods for Older Systems
+# Binaries

+Binaries in this section were built out of necessity while doing engagements on older systems.
+I've left them here, and will be dumping more as I go.
+Build instruction will be provided (my methods).

 Newer-built glibc binaries aren’t reliably backward-compatible.
 However, they **are** more reliably forward-compatible.

+## Compiling Methods for Older Systems

+These are some methods you can use/try to build a compatible binaries.

 ## Find libc Version